romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 Documenting implementation in a pull request description can only be beneficial.

-For instance, one can explain why design pattern X was used, how modules are bounded, why Y naming convention was chosen, or with which constraints was the code written.
+For instance, one can explain why design pattern X was used, how modules are bounded, why Y naming convention was chosen, or with which constraints the code was written.

 The reasoning behind the chosen implementation is essential.
-It will influence the reviewer mindset and give him/her all the intangible information needed to perform a relevant code review.
+It will influence the reviewer's mindset and give him/her all the intangible information needed to perform a relevant code review.

 👉 _It is the "how" of the pull request_

 ### We want results!

-When applicable, giving pointers on how to test or visualize the introduced changes will greatly ease the review process.
+If possible, giving pointers on how to test or visualize the introduced changes will greatly ease the review process.

 With web development, many changes are visual.
 If the setup allows it, sharing a link to a staging or review app to let the reviewer test the changes himself/herself is a must.